crashappsec/chalk/src/docs/guide-user-guide.md

 problem.
 We may add a normalization function as well.

-In the interim, we have heard from many people that "perfect is the enemy of good enough", and making strides in tracibility without requiring full cryptographic attestation is still incredibly valuable for many organizations.
+In the interim, we have heard from many people that "perfect is the enemy of good enough", and making strides in traceability without requiring full cryptographic attestation is still incredibly valuable for many organizations.

 ### Mark Deletion

-If needed, it's possible to delete chalk marks from most artifacts, with containers being the exception (they should be rebuilt instead).This can be done with the `chalk delete` command, which will produce a report where artifact specific keys deleted from chalk marks can be reported, along with run-time environmental information.
+If needed, it's possible to delete chalk marks from most artifacts, with containers being the exception (they should be rebuilt instead).
+This can be done with the `chalk delete` command, which will recursively delete chalk marks from all artifacts in the current working directory, or with the `chalk delete [targetpath]` command, which will delete chalk marks from the target artifact or directory.
+The `delete` operation will produce a report where the deleted chalk mark (if any) will be reported, along with run-time environmental information.

 ### Configuration File Syntax Basics

-Many of the things you might want to configure simply involve setting configuration variables (which can be seen at the end when running `chalk defaults`) For instance, we could modify the output file to add the following:
+Many of the things you might want to configure simply involve setting configuration variables.
+For instance, we could create and load the following configuration file:

 ```bash
 color: false # Also could set NO_COLOR env variable.